Quick answer

 - Whether you need document attestation (international owners / corporate shareholders)

 Both can work for your Dubai e-commerce license.
-The difference shows up in payments, warehousing/import flows, and how easily you operate locally.
+The real difference shows up in payments, warehousing/import flows, and how easily you operate locally.

 - You want to sell aggressively inside the UAE (same-day/next-day, high COD share, lots of returns)